 By 2005 Levesque had already taken VI's music south into the USA several times for appearances in various cities, performing solo and being accompanied on stage with fellow A.D.D label mates, and ultimately Allie Que... a classical pianist that Levesque had met at a VI performance back in Edmonton some months prior.
 Allie signed on and the pair set out to perform in Salt Lake City and continued on to several other cities before returning home.
 It would be ten years before they would perform again as VI... and on their home turf.

 "Forging ahead..... dreams of flight... and music for film and multimedia"

 In late 2014, 'A Different Drum' ceased operations and artists including VI suddenly found themselves without a label.
-Regardless, Alan and company continue on as an unsigned act.... and a new VI album entitled "Dreams of Flight" is on the table to be released.
+Regardless, Alan's VI continued on as an indie act.... and took on new and exciting ventures into scoring films and multimedia.

 Fast forward to today... and with the brand new cinematically-charged and complex Dreams Of Flight album released in April of 2018...
 VI continues to forge ahead on a course to the next offering, whatever that may be.